Linus045/vulkan_raytracer/README.md

   <summary> Windows Visual Studio </summary>

 ### 5.2 Windows with Visual Studio
-You might need to set the executable to `vulkan_experiments`.
+You might need to set the executable to `vulkan_raytracer`.

 Afterwards simply press the `Start` button in Visual Studio.